chappy84/google-analytics-server-side/README.md

 v0.8.6-beta.
 Simply require [chappy84/google-analytics-server-side][9] and it'll be installed, checking the requirements.

-Alternatively if you don't want to use composer, the framework, without tests, can be included by using the following:
+Alternatively if you don't want to use composer, the package, without tests, can be included by using the following:

 ```php